rebeccasc/BIMtoOSM/CONTRIBUTING.md

 # Contribution guidelines

 ## General
 Your contributions to this repository are always welcome!
 Feel free to clone the repository and make the changes you'd like to do.
-Before, please make sure to read this contribution guidelines carefully.
+Please make sure to read this contribution guidelines carefully.

-When you want us to include your changes, you're welcome to open a pull request.
+If you want us to include your changes, you're welcome to open a pull request.
 We'll review it, give you feedback on it and if we like your changes, we'll apply them to the parser.

 If you have any questions that are not covered here, feel free to open an issue or contact us.